ShimmyMySherbet/YoutubeDownloader/README.md

 **DISCLAIMER**: I am not responsibe for any misuse of this program.
 You need permission from the author/copyright holder of the content before downloading it.

+# NOTICE:
+Youtube has recently changed the way it's backend works.
+As of right now, (10PM AEST) This project is not working.
+This is because the package that this project relies upon, YoutubeExplode, has not been updated.

 # Downloads:
 If you do not wish to build the project yourself, you can download the Windows Binary here: